ritch/mdoq/README.md

     var zappos = mdoq.use('http://api.zappos.com/image');

-Then build up your query in a chain
+Then build up your query (or operation) in a chain

     // Delete an image from the zappos api zappos